Gravity-Rail/railbot/README.md

 Then I discovered a few magical hacks:
 - [RoboStack](https://robostack.github.io/index.html) is an elegant bundling of ROS2 packages as a Conda repo for a variety of platforms.
 Honestly, if it weren't for the fact that I'm also trying to do LLM integration, this whole repo could be replaced with the words "Go use RoboStack".
 - [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) is a lightweight cross-compiled Conda-compatible package manager that allows us to load RoboStack and related dependencies in the fastest and most compatible manner possible.
 Unlike full Mamba, it does not have system dependencies like Python.
-- The many examples provided by MangDang, including [ChatGPT integration](https://github.com/mangdangroboticsclub/chatgpt-minipupper2-ros2-humble) and underlying [ROS packages](https://github.com/mangdangroboticsclub/mini_pupper_ros).
+- The many examples provided by MangDang and others in the robotics community, including [ChatGPT integration](https://github.com/mangdangroboticsclub/chatgpt-minipupper2-ros2-humble) and underlying [ROS packages](https://github.com/mangdangroboticsclub/mini_pupper_ros).
 Without their working examples it would have been impossible for me to get this far.
 Open Source is awesome!

 Once I started to make progress on these, for example being able to run the same code on my Mac, x86 Linux machine and Raspberry Pi, I realized that this was something that could be useful to others as well.